kmherman/BioME/README.md

 In the above code, I have created a new environment and named it **biome_env** while also specifying that I want to be using python version 3 (incase you have both installed).

 ##### Step 2: Cloning the BioME repository.
 In the terminal we will first active our new environment **biome_env**, change our directory, and then clone the repo!
 For this tutorial, I will be cloning the BioME to my Desktop.
-If you aren't sure where you are in your computer, don't worry! type **pwd** (this means *print working directory*) into the terminal.
+If you aren't sure where you are in your computer, don't worry!
+Type **pwd** (this means *print working directory*) into the terminal.
 This will tell you where you are!
 Now that might not be very helpful if you don't know whats in the directory!
 Type **ls** (*list*) in the terminal.
 This will tell you what is *in* your terminal.
 Once you have figured out where you are you can now use **cd** which means *change directory*.
 In this case, I'm just moving "forward" into a folder in this directory (my desktop!).
 We will then move into the
 ```
 $ conda activate BioME_env
 $ cd Desktop